The Best AI Apps for Mac in 2026: 21 AI Tools for Productivity and Creativity

 - Higher battery consumption when used over time

-Price: ChatGPT has a free plan that provides limited functionality.
-Its Plus and Pro plans cost $20 and $200 per user per month respectively.
-Teams and Enterprise plans are also available.
+Price: ChatGPT has a free plan with limited functionality.
+The Go plan costs $8 per month with expanded limits, while the Plus and Pro plans cost $20 and $200 per month respectively.
+Business and Enterprise plans are also available.

 Read more: We’ve analyzed ChatGPT from different perspectives in other articles.
 Take a look at our reviews of the Best Productivity Apps for Mac, the Best Apps for Mac Power Users, and the Best Freelance Apps for more.